jsohndata/bluenight-in-seoul/README.md

 # BlueNight in Seoul Clock
-The project creates a clock using JavaScript, HTML, and CSS to display the current time dynamically.
+In Week 4 of BocaCode (C-10) we created a clock using JavaScript, HTML, and CSS to display the current time in Seoul, Korea using toLocaleString.

 [![screen shot](./src/images/readme.webp)](https://jsohndata.github.io/bluenight-in-seoul)